How To Install VLC Media Player on Linux Mint 21

 Install VLC Media Player on Linux Mint 21

 In this tutorial, we will show you how to install VLC Media Player on Linux Mint 21.
-For those of you who didn’t know, VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia video formats such as mp4, MOV, MPEG, and WMV, and various streaming protocols.
+For those of you who didn’t know, VLC is a free and open-source cross-platform multimedia player and framework that plays most multimedia video formats such as mp4, MOV, MPEG, WMV, and various streaming protocols.
 In addition, VLC can be extended and customized with a wide range of plugins.
 As a result, it is an incredibly versatile tool for both consumers and professionals.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of a VLC Media Player on Linux Mint 21 (Vanessa).